mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 identity :: Integer -> Bool
 ```

 This type definition in itself is not absurd.
-You can easily imagine functions that accept integers and return true/false (for example based on some condition).
+You can easily imagine functions that accept integers and return true or false (for example based on some condition).

 However, in this particular case, where we take argument `x` and immediately return it, without doing anything else, it's clearly impossible for `x` to "magically" change the type.